 Possible Side Effects of Daratumumab

 There are a number of things you can do to manage the side effects of daratumumab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

-About half of patients have an allergic reaction to daratumumab, most during the first infusion.
+About half of patients experience some form of an allergic reaction to daratumumab, most commonly during the first infusion.
 Almost all reactions occurred during the infusion or within 4 hours of completion of the infusion.
 Signs of a reaction can include: cough, wheezing, throat tightness, swelling or irritation, nasal congestion, high or low blood pressure, headache, rash, itching, nausea, vomiting, and chills.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
 The infusion will be stopped if this occurs and your side effects will be managed.
 If your side effects can be managed, the dose will continue to be administered, possibly at a slower rate.
-If the reaction is severe, daratumumab will be discontinued.

 Low White Blood Cell Count (Leukopenia or Neutropenia)